Skip to the content.

 To use the fast kernel summation, we first create a Fastsum object with fastsum=Fastsum(d, kernel="Gauss").
 It takes the dimension and the kernel (as string from the above list) as input.

-Afterwards, we can compute the vector $s=(s_1,…,s_M)$ by s=fastsum(x, y, w, xis_or_P) where x has the shape (N,d), y has the shape (M,d) and w has the shape (N,).
+Afterwards, we can compute the vector $s=(s_1,…,s_M)$ by s=fastsum(x, y, w, xis_or_P) where x has the shape (...,N,d), y has the shape (...,M,d) and w has the shape (...,N).
 The argument xis_or_P either takes the number of considered slices as integer (higher number = higher accuracy) or the slices itself as a tensor of size (P,d).
+The fastsum method supports batching.
+That is, we can add arbitrary many dimensions in the beginning of each of the tensors x, y and w.
+The number of batching dimensions has to be the same for all inputs, but broadcasting is supported (i.e., expanding batching dimensions of size 1).

 Other optional arguments for the constructor of the Fastsum object include (full list in the specification):